artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 > If you aren't an experienced React developer, don't use context.
 There is usually a better way to implement functionality just using props and state.

-Seems to be you should only be using this is really, really specific places.
+Seems to be something that you should only be using in really, really specific places.
 If you need it, you don't need this glossary.

 ### JSX